We Love The Abu Dhabi GP and Here Is Why!

 This Yas Marina circuit has several unique features that set it aside from other tracks.
 A tunnel is part of the pit lane exit and the Yas Viceroy Hotel sits over the track on turns 18 and 19.
 It has a total of six different configurations for different types of racing.

-For 2022, the track has undergone an overhaul due to criticism about a lack of excitement in last year's Grand Prix.
+In 2022, the track had undergone an overhaul due to criticism about a lack of excitement in the previous year's Grand Prix.
 The circuit length is now shorter but has more opportunity for overtaking.
 Chicanes have been removed and bend widened to ensure a more competitive race.

 The Grand Prix was the only race to be named after its host city and not the country it was in.
 This was until Mexico City and Sao Paulo joined the season in 2021.